How to Tell Your Story In an Interview

 In every interview, there are often two types of questions that are asked to every candidate — technical and behavioral questions.
 Both types are easy to prepare for but oftentimes we put the majority of our effort in preparing for technical questions.
 Behavioral questions are just as important, if not more important, than technical questions because it exposes the candidate’s experience, communication, and soft skills.
 Interviewers are also assessing whether or not they can see themselves working with the candidate on their team.

 In this article, I’ll take you through a framework to answer any behavioral question that gets tossed your way.
-Answering technical questions is different so if you’re interested in preparing for technical questions, just take a read at some of my older posts.
+Answering technical questions is different so if you’re interested in preparing for technical questions, here you can practice.

 Behavioral questions usually start like this …